 Regional Variations of Mexican Barbacoa

 While the above-mentioned type of preparation—or one similar to it— is common to a large portion of the country, each region of Mexico has its particular way of making barbacoa.
-The variations are endless, and they can consist in the type of meat used, the type of condiments, the material used for wrapping the meat, and/or the baking/steaming process itself.
+The variations are endless, and they can consist of the type of meat used, the type of condiments, the material used for wrapping the meat, and/or the baking/steaming process itself.

 Goat meat and beef (especially the animal’s head) are used in many places in Mexico for this delicacy.
 Venison is sometimes made in barbacoa style in the northern state of Sonora, while chicken is common in some parts of Guerrero State.
 Iguana, turkey, rabbit, and other meats are also favored in particular locales.